 In 2014, I partnered with the United Nations Development Programme in Suva, Fiji, to develop a workshop in creative activism, called Talanoa Mada/Stories to Tell, using folklore as a vehicle for youth empowerment and as a vehicle toward positive change.

-I have since joined forces as Director and company member with Lemniscate Arts, an international non-profit dedicated to the renewal of the performing arts Initiated by Rudolf Steiner.
+I have since joined forces as Director and company member with Lemniscate Arts, an international non-profit dedicated to the renewal of the performing arts Initiated by Rudolf Steiner, exploring the dance between the human spiritual and the human physical.

 I am an ambassador for The Global Presence, an organization which focuses on Life Skills education worldwide, and a board member of Parenting 2.0 as Director of Documentaries & Film Festivals.